 The "Forum for Dementia" is a common work group of the regional care conferences of the district of Südliche Weinstraße, and the city of Landau based on the care infrastructure planning of the government of Rhineland-Palatinate.
-The Forum is based on the Rhineland-Palatinate Dementia Campaign, which was started in March 2004 by the Minister-president of Rhineland-Palatinate and the Ministry of Labour, Social Affairs, Health, Family and Women under the "Menschen pflegen" ("Caring for people") initiative and other partners.
+The Forum is based on the Rhineland-Palatinate Dementia Campaign, which was started in March 2004 by the Ministerpresident of Rhineland-Palatinate and the Ministry of Labour, Social Affairs, Health, Family and Women under the "Menschen pflegen" ("Caring for that was started in 2004 people") initiative and other partners.
 The campaign is implemented by the Landeszentrale für Gesundheitsförderung in Rheinland-Pfalz e.V.
 (Regional Center for Health Promotion in Rhineland-Palatinate).